CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/time-bookings.md

 All recorded time data, along with any modifications, can be reviewed in the  [Time Recording Report](time-corrections.md#time-recording-report).
 This report helps in auditing and validating production time entries.

 ---
-The Time Booking feature in SAP Business One provides an efficient way to track, manage, and adjust resource time and costs associated with manufacturing processes.
-With options for handling multiple resources, aligning with resource calendars, and generating reports, this functionality ensures accurate production planning, cost control, and operational efficiency.